xylusthemes/import-facebook-events/README.txt

 6. Scheduled Facebook Imports (Pro).
 7. Import History
 8. Settings
-9. Upcoming Facebook Events widget in backend (Pro)
+9. Upcoming Facebook Events widget in the backend (Pro)
 10. Upcoming Facebook Events widget in front-end with Event image(Pro)
 11. Upcoming Facebook Events widget in front-end without Event image(Pro)

 == Changelog ==

+= 1.6.0 =
+* ADDED: Facebook Authorization, so import by facebook event ID possible now (event need to marked as interested or going is mandatory)
+* IMPROVEMENT: Some Improvements
+* FIXED: some bug fixes.

 = 1.5.5 =
-* ADDED: Import by .ics support (Facebook has functionality to export your events to ics file so you can import your facebook event using this)
+* ADDED: Import by .ics support (Facebook has the functionality to export your events to ics file so you can import your facebook event using this)
 * FIXED: some bug fixes.

 = 1.5.4 =